EvanBG42/portfolio-site/_posts/2019-12-10-multimedia-public-speaking.md

 - Developer (Citations Module)
 - Tester & Technical Support

-Bye the end of this project, I gained significant experience in using Captivate, planning and developing e-learning modules, and working in a team of my peers.
+By the end of this project, I gained significant experience in using Captivate, planning and developing e-learning modules, and working in a team of my peers.